-It is not always easy to wash your hands at a picnic, so pack plenty of moist towelettes if your picnic site does not have hand-washing facilities.
+It is not always easy to wash your hands at a picnic, so pack plenty of moist towelettes or hand sanitizer if your picnic site does not have handwashing facilities.
 Be sure to pack plenty of utensils and dishware.
 If you plan on being at the picnic site for several hours, having plenty of clean plates and utensils would be helpful.

-Chill water, soda, juice and other drinks before packing them in the cooler.
-Use a separate cooler for drinks so the one containing perishable food won't be opened and closed.
-When food starts out cold it will have a better chance of staying cold for a longer period of time.
-Pack picnic food in an insulated reusable bag with at least one frozen ice bag.
+Chill water, soda, juice, and other drinks before packing them in the cooler.
+Use a separate cooler for drinks to avoid repeatedly opening and closing the one containing perishable food.
+When food starts out cold, it will have a better chance of staying cold for a longer period of time.
+Pack picnic food in an insulated, reusable bag with at least one frozen ice bag.
 Another option is to use bags of ice packed in a zip-sealed freezer bag.
 Consider partially freezing bottled water to keep the water cold and to add extra coolness to the picnic bag.
 Don't put the cooler in the trunk; carry it in the air-conditioned car.
 At the picnic, keep the cooler in a shady spot.
 Keep the lid closed and avoid repeated openings.
 Replenish the ice as it melts.

 For food safety, keep food above or below the danger zone (temperatures usually between 40 and 140 degrees F, 4 and 60 degrees C).
-Do not allow food to remain at room temperature for longer than 2 hours.
-Discard all foods that cannot be stored properly or left unrefrigerated for longer than 2 hours.
-When temperatures are above 90 degrees F (32°C), discard food after 1 hour.
+Do not allow food to remain at room temperature for longer than two hours.
+Discard all foods that cannot be stored properly or left unrefrigerated for longer than two hours.
+When temperatures are above 90 degrees F (32°C), discard food after one hour.
 Always discard food that has not been refrigerated or stored properly after the picnic.